privatenumber/pkgroll/README.md

 # 📦 🍣 pkgroll

-Node.js packages already define entry-points in `package.json`, so why re-define them in our bundler configuration?

-Pkgroll is a smart package bundler that infers how to build your package from entry-points defined in `package.json`.
+Pkgroll is a next-gen package bundler that infers how to build your package from entry-points defined in `package.json`.
+No configuration necessary!

 Write your code in TypeScript/ESM and run `pkgroll` to get ESM/CommonJS/DTS outputs!